 To install an SL & SM series gas furnace on combustible flooring, a special sub-base is required.
-Downflow sub-base kits are factory supplied accessories and are listed according to the cabinet letter of the furnace.
-Refer to the technical sales literature for part numbers.
+Downflow subbase kits are factory supplied accessories and are listed according to the cabinet letter of the furnace.
+For 'B', 'C', and 'D' size cabinets use Kit #904911.
 Please follow the instructions provided with the kit.